cboyda/LighthouseLabs/Project-Tableau/README.md

 X greatest challenge was trying to understand the overall goal of the question, without clarifying questions or a sample output this is just a guess.
 The role of the subject matter expert is key to understanding the data and matching their knowledge with the clients chart visual goals.

+X Many of the datasources tried to merge data.
+For example there are multiple CPI indexes, then the units are percentage AND index values.
+Without filtering these to match exactly the graphs/charts quickly can become erroneous.

 ## Future Goals
 (what would you do if you had more time?)